 These come out beautifully and look amazing when all displayed together.
-You could do these in your classroom, or ask your art teacher to collaborate with you and have the students work on them in the art room.
+You could do these in your classroom.
+Another option is that you can ask your art teacher to collaborate with you and have the students work on them in the art room.

 Start by making a circle with white paint.
 Add a bit of color (blue, purple, or teal look best) to the white paint and make an outer circle around it.
 Continue adding a bit more color and making circles until reaching the edge of the paper with the paint becoming increasingly darker as you go.

 When the paint is dry, the students can add a paper cutout of a black haunted house with yellow paper windows and doors for an illuminated look.

 If you don’t want to break out the full “roll up your sleeves” and paint kind of paints from the first project, but still want a really cool looking project these watercolor resists are a perfect option.

 Have your students outline a haunted house and moon lightly in pencil.
 Instruct them to color the house in with a black crayon and the moon in yellow.
 They may want to add details (like the tree and bat above) to the picture as well.
 Then they simply paint over the entire page with watercolor paints.
 The wax from the crayon prevents the color from sticking in those areas.